jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/lookup/lookup.rst

 Lookup Field in Envelope
 ========================

 Lookup field can not be filled manually unless it has "Allow custom values" attribute enabled.
-To fill in lookup field value in related dictionary field should be selected.
+To fill in lookup field, value in related dictionary field should be selected.
 When value in dictionary is selected all related lookup fields will be automatically filled.
 If related dictionary is updated before user sends envelope an error message with information about dictionary changes will be shown.
 If dictionary was deleted all lookup fields which relate to this dictionary field will be highlighted with red.
+If related Dictionary field has "Allow custom value" attribute enabled - Lookup field inherits this attribute and user will be able add custom data.